StormGeo/challenge-python-weather/README.md

 <img src="https://imgur.com/d9hBflb.png" alt="Import private repository" />

-2. Create branch where you implement your solution.
+2. Create a branch where you implement your solution.
 Include a `PROJECT.md` with an explanation of how we should run the project and with as much detail as possible about what was done.